 Applicants must be US citizens or legal residents.
 International candidates with student visas are not eligible to apply.
 Transfer of credits is not currently available.
 For graduates of foreign institutions, we will only accept evaluations of foreign transcripts.
 You must use an agency approved by the ARRT to evaluate your transcript.
 Those listed under the National Association of Credential Evaluation Services (NACES) are acceptable.
 The list can be found at www.naces.org.

 All applicants must complete the required online application, submit a nonrefundable application fee of $50, and official school transcripts by February 1st, of the year seeking admission, to be eligible for selection for the following September.
 Applicants are required to submit all college transcripts.
 No applications will be accepted after deadline has passed.

 Qualified applicants will be scheduled to take the entrance examination.
-The examination is scheduled for March 13, 2020, and consists of four major components:
+The examination is scheduled on March 1, 2024.
+The exam consists of four major components:

 - English skills: this section includes verbal analogies, synonyms, vocabulary and spelling